Story by Casey Crescenzo (You guys probably already knew that.)

 12.)
 Where The Road Parts: The Boy drinks himself to death as he laments about the one he loved.
 He realizes that Ms. Terri was a prostitute as well.
 He then begins to write the faithful letter to Ms. Leading.

 13.)
 Dear Ms. Leading: The Boy and Ms. Leading exhange letters to one another about the situation.
 Ms. Leading shows that she really cares for The Boy.
-Angry, The Boy writes his last letter and uses the knife to attach the letter to Ms. Leading's door.
+Angry, The Boy writes his last letter and uses the knife (given by Ms. Terri) to attach the letter to Ms. Leading's door.

 15.)
 Vital Vessles Vindicate: The Boy seeing that there is no reason for him to stay in The City, he purchases a ticket from a steam boat leaving the city.
 Ms. Leading watches The Boy from afar on the Black Sandy Beaches.
 The Boy retaining the memories and the lessons learned from the city, he sings his mother's lullaby to himself.
 "Sing Softly, Sing me to the Lake, Sing Softly, Bring me to the Lake."
 Unknowing to himself, his troubles just started.
 (Note: The steam ship is most likely referred to in The Oracles on The Delphi Express "Big Steam Ships exits illustrate the flaw.")